Clark Memorial Library

 Pick them up at CML…

-Art at The Clark exhibits have drawn much appreciation.
-Visit the Art at The Clark page for the season schedule and sample images, then come to ‘The Clark’ and admire the craft and creativity in person.
+Art exhibits in the library have drawn much appreciation.
+Visit the Art in the Clark page for the season schedule and sample images, then come to ‘The Clark’ and admire the craft and creativity in person.

 Clark Memorial Library’s financial support from its Friends group is apparent in the abundant new videos and books on the “new items” shelves in front of the check-out counter.
 More of both arrive regularly.
 Come on in and check them out!